Foreign policy of the Nixon administration: Japan

-Under American pressure Japan worked toward a comprehensive security strategy with closer cooperation with the United States for a more reciprocal and autonomous basis.
-This policy was put to the test in November 1979, when radical Iranians seized the United States embassy in Tehran, taking sixty hostages.
-Japan reacted by condemning the action as a violation of international law.
-At the same time, Japanese trading firms and oil companies reportedly purchased Iranian oil that had become available when the United States banned oil imported from Iran.
-This action brought sharp criticism from the United States of Japanese government "insensitivity" for allowing the oil purchases and led to a Japanese apology and agreement to participate in sanctions against Iran in concert with other American allies.

-Following that incident, the Japanese government took greater care to support United States international policies designed to preserve stability and promote prosperity.
-Japan was prompt and effective in announcing and implementing sanctions against the Soviet Union following the Soviet invasion of Afghanistan in December 1979.
-In 1981, in response to United States requests, it accepted greater responsibility for defense of seas around Japan, pledged greater support for United States forces in Japan, and persisted with a steady buildup of the SDF.

 Africa

 Nigeria and Biafra, 1967–1970

 Nigeria experienced a devastating six-year civil war during the 1960s and early 1970s.
 It defeated the breakaway attempt by Biafra, the richest province.
 US-Nigerian relations were strained under Nixon, who seemed to favor Biafra but in the end formally supported the national government.
 The two nations began friendly trade and political ties beginning in 1977 starting with a visit by President Carter.

 Angola, 1974–75

 Nixon continued policies of Kennedy and Johnson regarding the anti-colonial struggle that began in 1961 in Angola and continued until the coup d'état.
 The Soviet-backed faction defeated the UNITA faction supported by the U.S. and South Africa.

 Zaire

 Nixon maintained friendly relations with dictator Mobutu Sese Seko, who was critical in the Nixon Doctrine in Africa.
 Nixon first met Mobutu in a visit to the country in 1967 where he praised him as having "drive and vitality".
 Nixon was interested in Zaire for geostrategic and economic reasons.
 Nixon invited Mobutu to the White House who arrived in August 1970, making him the first African head of state to visit America under Nixon.